Summary

 1) Demand has been permanently smaller—and differently shaped

-By mid-2022, annual new office leasing had fallen to roughly 100 million sq. ft., down from a pre-pandemic cadence near 250 million sq. ft., and the gap has not closed materially since.
+By mid-2022, annual new office leasing had fallen to roughly 100 million square feet, down from a pre-pandemic pace of nearly 250 million square feet, and the gap has not closed materially since.
 Employers settling into hybrid schedules (often 2–3 days in office) are designing for collaboration peaks rather than daily seat counts, compressing required footprints even as utilization rebounds from the 2020 troughs.
 In practice, that means fewer long-term, full-floor leases and more flexible, amenity-rich spaces calibrated to peak days and meeting needs.

 Hybrid’s stickiness is visible in the occupancy and leasing data.
-Even during 2023–2024’s “return to office” push, analysts observed that the prevailing model was not five days in-office.
-The resulting “fuzzy ceiling” on utilization implies a higher structural vacancy rate, a term used to describe the long-term vacancy rate, than pre-2020, making 2019’s demand a poor benchmark for planning.
+Even during 2022’s “return to office” push, analysts observed that the prevailing model was not five days in the office.
+The resulting “fuzzy ceiling” on utilization implies a higher structural vacancy rate —a term used to describe the long-term vacancy rate —than in pre-2020 periods, making 2019’s demand a poor benchmark for planning.

 2) Vacancy: records today, elevated “new normal” tomorrow

 U.S. office vacancy hit 20.7% in 2025—an all-time high—reflecting both softer demand and a slow lease rollover cycle that reveals downsizing over time.
 Large coastal and tech-heavy markets have been hit hardest: San Francisco ~27.7% and Downtown NYC ~23%, while other major CBDs contend with a similar recalibration.
-Analysts warn that national vacancy rates could peak near 24% by 2026 if hybrid trends persist and maturities force space to give back.
+Analysts warn that national vacancy rates could peak at nearly 24% by 2026 if hybrid trends persist and maturing properties force space to return to the market.

 Importantly, this is a structural shift, not a cyclical blip.
 Even as the broader economy avoided recession in 2023–2024, office fundamentals deteriorated—underscoring that the demand reset is decoupled from GDP growth.
 Industry forecasters, therefore, expect the “natural” vacancy rate to remain higher than its pre-pandemic level for years.